lenis2000/homepage/_posts/blog/2017-06-04-latexindent.md

 The version `3.0` did not wrap text properly, and after updating to `3.1` from GitHub everything started working.
 Hopefully the autoupdate of TexLive will not break this, but anyway the updating was easy: just replace the old files in `/usr/local/texlive/2016/texmf-dist/scripts/latexindent/` by the new ones.
+- I want first to remove paragraph line breaks and then wrap them using `latexindent`.
+This probably means that I need two passes of the script, with different configs.
+Fine, let's do this.

 <h1 class="mt-5">Configuration</h1>
 ---